Pregnancy Ultrasound: Types, Procedure, Risks And Preparation

 5. Four-dimensional (4D) ultrasound

 Four-dimensional ultrasound is a comparatively new process that has been recently introduced for medical procedures and provides fetal images in real-time.
-4D ultrasound can majorly assist in the real-time assessment of fetal face, grimacing, breathing movements, mouthing, and finding out the limbs’ direction (11).
+The 4D ultrasound scan can majorly assist in the real-time assessment of fetal face, grimacing, breathing movements, mouthing, and finding out the limbs’ direction (11).

 protip_icon Did you know?